doubleshow/craftml-docs/contents/basic/row.md

 title: Row
 ---

-Arrange cubes in a row.
+Arrange elements into a row

+In this example, ten cubes are created and arranged in a row.
+By default, elements are centered with respect to `y` and lie flat on the ground plane (`z=0`).

 ```craftml
 <craft>